top of page

 Keppel Croft in April, 2025

 Our season of weeping and wailing begins!
 Voles or field mice, are active throughout the winter but their damage only appears as the snow retreats.
 They are voracious herbivores, and can eat their weight in a day.
-Vole populations irrupt every 3-5 years.
+Vole populations erupt every 3-5 years.
 The possibility of 166 voles in an acre defies belief.
 The weight of the snow pulled branches down low so they were accessible to the voles.
-Bulbs, seeds, roots, tubers, tender bark and grass are on the their menus. https://www.britannica.com/animal/meadow-vole
+Bulbs, seeds, roots, tubers, tender bark and grass are on the their menus.
+Voles are also called meadow mice

 It's discouraging walking around the gardens and discovering the damage.
 This year the nursery plants in beds and pots by the pit greenhouse have been decimated.
 Lots of trees and shrubs have been girdled completely.
 The lilies have all been eaten.
 Burning bushes are favourite meals.